 How much of your day is dedicated to admin tasks?
 We wondered too, so we asked CFOs in our 2020 F&A Leadership Survey (get the final report here) how much of their time is spent on transactional vs. strategic work.
 Would you believe that 88 percent of CFOs said they didn't have time for strategy because they were stuck doing transactional tasks like AP, AR and closing the books?
 That's a lot of business leaders who are in the weeds every day.
 The problem with leading a small- to mid-size company is that you're wearing a lot of hats and when you're in player-coach mode, strategic work is what falls by the wayside.
 But strategy is also what will get your business to surpass your goals and hit those margins.

 Rather than focusing time and attention on non-core tasks that have to be done with deadlines looming, hand those tasks over to an outsourcing provider so you can focus on your priorities and engage in meaningful work again.
 Imagine not having to worry about the details because you have a trusted team ready to provide you with standardized KPIs and organized reports on a regular basis.
 This is the beauty of outsourcing -- removing those back-office, admin tasks that zap your time and energy so you can focus on what matters most.

 What About Quality: Spotlight on Manila - If I Outsource My Accounting How Talented Will My Team Be?

-So whether right now is when you are looking to cut costs, grow your business or focus on strategy, outsourcing is a solution that can do all that and more, and for many organizations -- now is the time to start.
+So whether right now is when you are looking to cut costs, grow your business or focus on strategy, outsourcing is a solution that can do all that and more.
+So, when should a company outsource? for many organizations -- now is the time to start.
 Ready to look for a provider?
 Check out our post on choosing the best outsourcing provider.